AlexStroila/covid-19_x-ray_detection/README.md

 The findings underscore the viability of using simpler models, like multinomial logistic regression, for complex image classification tasks in medical imaging, particularly when computational resources are limited.

 ## How to Use This Repository
 - **Download the Dataset**: The original dataset can be accessed from [Kaggle COVID-19 Radiography Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).
-However, in the repository you will find the original plus the augmented images directly.
 - **Run the Model**: Simply execute `main.py` to run the model.
 For details on the model parameters and setup, refer to `train.py`.
 - **Explore Further**: The methodology and full results are documented in the accompanying [PDF report](COVID-19_Detection_Chest_XRay_Multinomial_Logistic_Report.pdf).